 In the US, there are around 2 million active, licensed real estate agents.
 In 2015, 5,250,000 existing homes were sold as well as another 510,000 newly built homes.
 With slightly less than three houses for sale per real estate agent, it’s easy to see why the real estate business is so competitive.

 Whether you’re new to the industry or are looking to grow as a real estate agent, winning more real estate listings is a must.
 Here’s how you can stand out in a crowded field and get more sellers to choose you.
+Check out our top real estate marketing ideas to help your sell more listings and sell them faster.

 Build Up Your Online Presence